HoTT/Coq-HoTT/STYLE.md

-- Other files in the root `theories/` directory, such as `Trunc`, `TruncType`, `HProp`, `HSet`, `EquivalenceVarieties`, `FunextVarieties`, `ObjectClassifier`, `ReflectiveSubuniverse`, `Modality`: These contain more advanced facts and theories which may depend on files in `types/`.
+- Other files in the root `theories/` directory, such as `Trunc`, `TruncType`, `HProp`, `HSet`, `EquivalenceVarieties`, `FunextVarieties`, `ObjectClassifier`, `ReflectiveSubuniverse`, `CoReflectiveSubuniverse`, `Modality`, `CoModality`: These contain more advanced facts and theories which may depend on files in `types/`.
   Conversely, some files in `types/` unfortunately depend on files in the root, so the dependency structure is kind of complicated; be sure you don't introduce any import loops.
 The file `Misc` can be used to help resolve potentially circular dependencies, although it should be avoided whenever possible.
 Note that `make clean; make` will produce an error if there is a dependency loop (ordinary `make` may not).

 - `hit/*`: Files involving higher inductive types.
 Each higher inductive type is defined in a corresponding file (see conventions